-In this article, I’ll do my best to teach you in simple words.
-After reading this guide, I am 100% sure that you’ll understand, that what is Ferrous and Non-Ferrous Metals, Its properties, definition and their list.
-So let’s begin.
+In this article, you gonna learn, that what is Ferrous and Non-Ferrous Metals, Its properties, definition and their list.

 Table of Contents